SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/request/newticket.md

 > [!NOTE]
 > The invoice feature is only available if you have registered invoice types and have the required feature toggle.
 See [Invoice types](../topics/../admin/listInvoiceTypes.md).

-Here you can add invoice lines as internal information for the request.
-To do this:
+Here you can add invoice lines as internal information for the request. [!include[To do this](../../../includes/to-do-this.md)]

 1. In the list box at the top left, select the type of invoice.
 The price is updated in accordance with the invoice you select.
 2. In the **Description** field, enter a more detailed description of what the invoice line relates to.